minio/operator/examples/kustomization/sts-example/README.md

 # 3. Install sample application

-The sample application will install to `sts-client` namespace and grant access to the job called `sts-example-job` to access `tenant` with the MinIO Policy called `test-bucket-rw` that we created on the previous step on namespace `minio-tenant-1` by installing a `PolicyBinding` on the `minio-tenant-1` namespace.
+The sample application will install to `sts-client` namespace and grant access to the job called `sts-example-job` to access `tenant` with the MinIO Policy called `test-bucket-rw` that we created in the previous step on namespace `minio-tenant-1` by installing a `PolicyBinding` on the `minio-tenant-1` namespace.

 Example policy binding (see CRD documentation in [policybinding_crd.adoc](../../../docs/policybinding_crd.adoc) )